ramrom/rams_dot_files/cheatsheets/build_dependency_tools_cheatsheet.md

 - building blocks are `tasks`, versus ant's `targets` and mavens `phases`

 ## BAZEL
-- built by google and open-sourced, for java projects, particularly large monorepos
+- built by google in 2015 from internal tool Blaze
+- bazel was open-sourced version of Blaze, intended for java projects, particularly large monorepos
 - does a lot of caching
 - cares a lot about correctness and reliability and performance
 - supports BSP, see https://github.com/JetBrains/hirschgarten